 To receive credit for this requirement, register for the subject number 6.9830 (one unit).
 6-A students register for 6.9870 to fulfill the professional perspective requirement.

 When to enroll: Domestic students may register concurrently with, or subsequent to, completion of the professional experience; most register subsequent to the experience (e.g., if you have a summer internship, register for 6.9830 in the following fall).
 International students must enroll concurrently with the internship experience to comply with curricular practical training (CPT) requirements.
-Summer enrollment in one unit of 6.9830 carries tuition.
+Summer enrollment in one unit of 6.9830 carries tuition (charge is for one unit).

 Completing the requirement: Students registered in 6.9830 receive access to the online portal for the class.
 All students respond to short answer prompts about the professional experience.
 For internships or deferral work experience, students also upload a letter from the internship employer confirming dates of employment.